Fabrizio1994/ECGClassification/README.md

 In this scope, the QRS detection problem is encountered as a binary classification problem: each sample point of a given signal is considered as a feature that can be classified either as a QRS complex or not.
 The before mentioned QRS multiclass classification aims to label each sample point with one of the symbols listed in the Annotations section.

-For the first problem thw whole signal '100' is considered as training data, sampled in 650.000 points.
+Each signal is considered for 80% of its length as training data and the rest as test data.
 The training data of the multiclass problem is composed by the first 20.000 samples of each of the 48 record in the MIT-BIH database.
 The algorithm is actually divided in four main phases : Reading data, Signal Processing, Feature Extraction and Classification.